Iflaq-Wikipedia/Kashmiri-Keyboard/README.md

 This layout design is used by the Kashmiri Wikipedia Contributors.

-Happy typing in Kashmiri! 🌐✨
+Happy typing in Kashmiri and consider contributing to Kashmiri Wikipedia!